Coronavirus - COVID19 Information & signposting for residents

 With nearly 11,000 residents within the Parish we are taking steps to keep you all informed about Coronavirus, with factual information and advice.

-😷 Public advised to wear face-masks when in enclosed public places
+😷 Public must wear face-masks when in enclosed public places

 🚌 When using public transport